-The CMF specializes in the production of recombinant Adeno-Associated viral vectors (rAAV) for use by faculty at Nationwide Children's Hospital, The Ohio State University Medical Center and external collaborators.
-The primary focus of the CMF is to provide researchers with the highest quality gene transfer vectors to support early phase clinical trials.
-The CMF consists of a 1,200-sq ft. clean room suite with ISO Class 5/7/8 spaces.
+The primary focus of the CMF is to provide researchers with the highest quality products to support early phase clinical trials.
+The CMF consists of a 7,500-sq ft. clean room suite with ISO Class 5/7/8 spaces.
 The biological drug substances are manufactured according to the FDA Guidance for Industry cGMP for Phase I Investigational Drugs, to ensure product safety, identity, purity, and strength.

 The mission of the CMF is to supply high-quality, clinical-grade viral vectors that can be tested as investigative new drugs in patients with incurable genetic diseases.
 The CMF specializes in the production of recombinant Adeno-Associated viral vectors (rAAV) for use by faculty at Nationwide Children’s Hospital, The Ohio State University Medical Center and external academic collaborators.
 The CMF allows the Center for Gene Therapy to prioritize products for clinical trials and dramatically reduce costs for vector production.